zackyancey/sbp/README.md

 ### Hooks
 Hooks will run once before each prompt is presented.
 They can also be enabled/disabled at will from the settings file.
 - Alert; will trigger an alert if the previous command took more than some value you specified in the settings
-- Timer; will time the previous command

-## FAQ (singular)
-Can I not use powerline fonts?
-  - Yes, just change the 'settings_char_*' settings.

 ![Screenshot](https://raw.githubusercontent.com/brujoand/sbp/master/resources/powerline-toggle.png)